Operation Homecoming

 Shelby Foote, From Shiloh (Civil War)

 Shelby Foote served in the U.S. Army in the Marine Corps during World War Two.
 In this selection from his Civil War novel Shiloh, he follows one Confederate soldier into battle.
 When we were halfway up the rise.
 I began to see black shapes against the rim where it sloped off shore.
-At first I …
+At first I thought they were scarecrows.
+They look like scarecrow.
+That didn’t make sense.
+Except they look so black and stick like.
+Then I saw them move and wiggling and a rim broke out with smoke, some of it going straight up and some jet and jaw.
+It all lined rolling and jumpers pitch up from east in the north.
+I’m in like walks past my ears.
+I thought aloud …

 Read more